Quality assurance - external (EQA)

 Please remember, an EQA is there to help and support you.
 Never be afraid of asking them anything, either during their visit, or by getting in touch with them between visits.

-If you wish to find out more about the EQAs role, you can take the unit: Understanding the principles and practices of externally assuring the quality of assessment.
+If you wish to find out more about the EQA role, you can take the unit: Understanding the principles and practices of externally assuring the quality of assessment.
 This is a knowledge based unit for anyone who wishes to know about the theory of external quality assurance.
 You do not need to carry out any external quality assurance activities to achieve this unit.
-Online CPD modules which cover the content of the unit can be found here.
+Online CPD modules which cover the content of the unit are available.

 Areas where malpractice could occur in centres